↓ Skip to Main Content

 Myth, Science and Unicorn Mind

 In the first chapter of Before Philosophy, Henri and Henriette Frankfort pointed out that the language of myth, which they called “speculative thought,” isn’t so common these days, because science.
-In our own time speculative thought finds its scope more severely limited than it …
+In our own time speculative thought finds its …

-Myth, Science and Unicorn Mind Read more »
+Myth, Science and Unicorn Mind Read this post »

 Well That Explains a Lot